“There are too many men with enough courage to kill one another,

 The massacre in Newtown simply brings to light what happens in the land of the “free” every day:

 There have been an endless series of deadly shootings across the country, almost daily reports of victims, many of them children, in small towns and in big cities all across America, victims whose — much of the time their only fault was being at the wrong place at the wrong time.

 We can’t tolerate this anymore.
 These tragedies must end.
 And to end them, we must change.

-“Yes…” my son whispered back, as he embraced me.
+“Yes…” my son whispers back, as he embraces me.